Scientists to Biden: Don’t Ramp Up Fossil Fuels

 Europe is planning for dramatic cuts in Russian gas and looking toward new sources.
 Rather than going all-in on renewable energy, Europe wants increased U.S. gas imports — for over a decade to come.
 This is a recipe for climate disaster.

 A Broken Promise — President Biden Moves to Increase Fossil Fuel Production and Infrastructure

-What these exports mean for the U.S. is more drilling, fracking, pipelines through communities and massive, polluting industrial facilities.
+What these exports mean for the U.S. is more drilling and fracking.
+They mean more pipelines through communities and massive, polluting industrial facilities.
 These come with a litany of safety risks and local pollution, which have devastating environmental justice and health impacts.

-It also will have monumental climate impacts, according to the most recent IPCC scientific report.
+More exports will also have monumental climate impacts, according to the most recent IPCC scientific report.
 Global emissions continue to increase and the very narrow window to avoid even 2 degrees of warming is rapidly closing.
 Building more infrastructure will certainly lock us into decades of more emissions.

 As UN Secretary-General António Guterres said upon the release of the IPCC report: “Investing in new fossil fuels infrastructure is moral and economic madness.”

 Failing on Climate: Lies From Leaders Will Be “Catastrophic”